Wander Franco Player Props: Rays vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is fifth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in the league.

-- The Braves have a 3.64 team ERA that ranks third across all MLB pitching staffs.
+- The Braves have a 3.61 team ERA that ranks second among all league pitching staffs.

-- The Braves give up the sixth-fewest home runs in baseball (90 total, one per game).
+- The Braves surrender the sixth-fewest home runs in baseball (91 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.